catty-halsey/catty-halsey.github.io/_posts/2024-11-9-Importance sampling.md

 However, in practice, when the target distribution is complicated, it is hard to directly sample from it.
 Therefore, we introduce a proposed distribution, which is accessible for direct simulation.
 Rejection sampling and importance sampling both involve using proposed distribution $\tau$ to construct estimator $\\hat{\theta}$ to estimate the expecation of a function $h(X)$ under the target distribution $\pi$.
 Next, we focus on introducing teo types of importance sampling, namely additive importance sampling and multiplicative importance sampling.
 In the following construction, we assume that both target $\pi$ and proposed distribution $\tau$ both have density function denoted as $f(x)$ and $g(x)$, respectively.

+## The additive importance sampling

-**The additive importance sampling defined as
+The estimator of the additive importance sampling defined as

 $$
 \hat{\theta}=\frac{1}{N}\sum_{i=1}^N h(X_i)w(X_i),